-I define the treatment group as the municipalities located within 0--5 km of the centroid of a municipality with mines.\footnote{I used an official shapefile provided by the Ministry of Land, Infrastructure, Transport and Tourism for geocoding.
-See Online Appendix~\ref{sec:secb1} for the details.} A 5 km threshold is fundamentally plausible because the mean value of the distance to the nearest neighborhood municipality is approximately 4 km.
-In fact, the estimated effects are disappeared in the statistical sense outside the 5 km range, which means that the potential spillover effect is captured under this threshold.
-Finer details of the validity of this threshold is summarized in Online Appendix~\ref{sec:test_threshold}.
-For the control group, I set the threshold as 5--30 km from the centroid.\footnote{My definition of both groups is conservative compared with that in the literature, which uses 10--20 km and 100--200 km as the thresholds of the treatment and control groups, respectively \citep{Wilson:2012ic, Aragon:2015db, Kotsadam:2016du, BenshaulTolonen:2019kx}.
-This is plausible because Japan has a relatively smaller and thinner archipelago than countries studied in the literature, such as South Africa (Online Appendix Figure~\ref{fig:map_coal_mines_full}).
-In Online Appendix~\ref{sec:test_threshold}, I further provide evidence that 5--30 km is a plausible distance for the control group given that the impacts of the coal mines are concentrated within 5 km distance from the mines.}
+The treatment group is defined as the municipalities located within 0--5 km of the centroid of a municipality with mines.\footnote{The study used an official shapefile provided by the Ministry of Land, Infrastructure, Transport and Tourism for geocoding.
+See Online Appendix~\ref{sec:secc1} for the details.} A 5 km threshold is fundamentally plausible because the mean value of the distance to the nearest neighborhood municipality is approximately 4 km.
+In addition, the estimated effects disappeared in the statistical sense outside the 5 km range, which means that the potential spillover effect is captured under this threshold.
+Online Appendix~\ref{sec:test_threshold} summarizes finer details of the validity of the threshold.
+For the control group, the threshold is set as 5--30 km from the centroid.\footnote{The definition of both groups is conservative compared with that in the literature, which uses 10--20 km and 100--200 km as the thresholds of the treatment and control groups, respectively \citep{Wilson:2012ic, Aragon:2015db, Kotsadam:2016du, BenshaulTolonen:2019kx}.
+This is because Japan has a smaller and thinner archipelago than countries studied in the literature, such as South Africa (Online Appendix Figure~\ref{fig:map_coal_mines_full}).
+In Online Appendix~\ref{sec:test_threshold}, further evidence is provided that 5--30 km is a plausible distance for the control group given that the impacts of the coal mines are concentrated within 5 km distance from the mines.}